Millburn, NJ Real Estate Market Report — March 2026

 What's Driving the Millburn Market?

-The Millburn School District (one of NJ's finest) remains a strong selling point, ensuring a steady demand for homes in the area regardless of broader market conditions.
+The Millburn School District (one of NJ's finest) remains a powerful demand driver — families consistently prioritize this district when relocating to the area, creating a floor of steady buyer demand regardless of broader market conditions.

 Inventory & Competition

-Homes that are priced well and presented attract multiple offers within the first week.
-Buyers should be pre-approved and ready to act swiftly.
+Homes priced correctly and presented well are still seeing multiple offers in the first week.
+Buyers should be pre-approved and ready to move.

 Price Trends

-With a +5.0% year-over-year increase in home prices, Millburn is building equity for homeowners.
-This growth is driven by the town's desirability, limited housing stock, and strong commuter appeal.
-Looking ahead, I anticipate prices to remain stable, with a modest continued appreciation of 3–5% in the second half of 2026.
+With +5.0% year-over-year appreciation, Millburn continues to build equity for homeowners.
+This growth reflects the town's desirability, limited housing stock, and strong commuter appeal.
+Looking ahead to the second half of 2026, I expect prices to remain firm, with modest continued appreciation in the 3–5% range.

 Advice for Buyers

-- Consider neighborhoods near Millburn downtown for the best resale value.
+• Focus on neighborhoods near Millburn downtown for best resale value

-- Don't skip the home inspection, even under pressure.
+• Don't skip the home inspection even under offer pressure

 Advice for Sellers

-- Spring (March–June) is still the peak window for maximum buyer exposure.
+• Spring (March–June) remains the peak window for maximum buyer exposure

 Frequently Asked Questions